skuep/V0-DBM/README.md

 With the 20T motor pulley (2mm pitch, i.e. 40mm per revolution), this achieves a 40mm/10=4mm per revolution Z-axis advance or 0.01mm per stepper half-step with a regular 1.8° stepper motor.

-Also the mechanism looks cool and the mechanism is underrated.
+Also the mechanism looks cool and is underrated.
 When you press me hard to find an advantage of this mod, I think this mod has less (special) parts than other belt mods.

 ## Note on Kirigami Bed
 For the Kirigami bed, you need to drill two extra 3mm holes for the two screws acting as the two shafts.
-Print and mount the drill-guide from the STLs to your Kirigami bed and drill in the designated with a 3mm drill bit.
-If your bed is made from Aluminium, you can deburr the drill-exit with a sharp exacto-knife.
+Print and mount the drill-guide from the STLs to your Kirigami bed and drill in the designated holes with a 3mm drill bit.
+If your bed is made from Aluminium, you can deburr the drill-exit wound with a sharp exacto-knife.

 ## BOM
 You need the following extra parts (this list is probably incomplete):